PSU-ICDS/icds_docs/docs/software/custom-modules.md

 # Custom modules

-Users can create and use custom module files.
+Users can create and use custom module files
+(for details, see the [Lmod documentation](https://lmod.readthedocs.io/en/latest/)).
 Common components of a modulefile are:

 - **whatis():** Supplies information for `module info` and `module spider` output
 - **load():** Loads other modules when this module is loaded